lgloredana/nano-14-react-and-redux/README.md

 # The purpose of this project
 This is a project which allows to see how the redux library works.

+Summary
+     - Shows how to convert a plain HTML application to one using React Components.
+     - Improve the code's organization by breaking out separate parts into reusable chunks.

 Shows how :
  - the standard DOM can be manipulate using Redux lib.